h2oai/sparkling-water/README.md

 export SPARK_HOME="/path/to/spark/installation"
 export MASTER="local-cluster[3,2,1024]"
 ```
-> In this example, the description `local-cluster[3,2,1024]` causes the creation of an embedded cluster consisting of 3 workers.
+> In this example, the description `local-cluster[3,2,1024]` causes creation of a local cluster consisting of 3 workers.

 And run the example:
 ```